April Love (film): Production

 The movie was a remake of Home in Indiana (1944) and was originally called Young in Love.

 Filming began in June 1957, before the public had seen Boone's first move Bernardine.
+It used the same director as that film, Henry Levin.
 It took place in Hollywood and on location in Kentucky.

 At the beginning of the shoot in Kentucky, Boone was in a car accident while filming a scene.
 He was a passenger in a car which was to be overtaken by a car driven by two local girls; the cars collided but Boone was uninjured.
 Boone did not kiss Shirley Jones on screen for fear of upsetting his wife.

 Reception

 The film was a hit at the box office.

 Kinematograph Weekly listed it as being "in the money" at the British box office in 1958.

 Critical

 Most critical notices of the film tended to be mixed.
 Leonard Maltin described it as an "engaging musical" while The New York Times Bosley Crowther said it had "two of the nicest-looking young singers to be found anywhere, a batch of pleasant tunes, some nifty Kentucky scenery in good color and absolutely no plot."
 Harold Whitehead of The Montreal Gazette observed that it was a "long, slow musical romance", and in particular noted that Boone, "the respectable hero of the teen-agers, seems to have worked so hard at gaining his reputation that he has turned himself into a rather pompous young man."

 Boone regards it as one of his favorites, "the kind of movie I wish I could have made 20 more of: a musical, appealing characters, some drama, a good storyline, a happy ending, it's the kind of film which makes you feel good.
 I never wanted to make a depressing or immoral film."
 Reviewing this, Diabolique magazine later wrote "Why didn't he?
 The film was a hit...And it wasn't as if Fox lacked Americana stories in their back catalog that they could remake: Kentucky (1938), Maryland (1940), Margie (1946), Smoky (1946), Scudda Hoo!
 Scudda Hay!
 (1948), etc. The only other remake he'd wind up doing was State Fair and that wasn't even a star vehicle.
 Why didn't someone put him together with Jones again?

 The film is recognized by American Film Institute in these lists: